matthewsides/Mathematics/README.md

 https://www.mathsisfun.com/pythagoras.html

-View Notepad file labelled '' for code-snippet pertaining to the above documentatio
+View C++ file labelled 'simple-shape-identifier' for code-snippet pertaining to the above documentation

-For the Download, ZIP the repository and then extract the required files copying and pasting the code into an ID (Inparticular; Repl.IT, Visual Studios, etc.) for testing.
+For the Download, ZIP the repository and then extract the required files either copying and pasting the code into an IDE or opening it in an IDE (Inparticular; Repl.IT, Visual Studios, Notepad++, etc.) for testing.
 Recommended: Use the command line console whilst in both build mode and with the finished build.